 - MINOS data on the “atmospheric” (23) oscillation, which show no deficit of neutral-current interactions (i.e. as with the SNO data, they suggest that the neutrinos are there, but are no longer of the original type).
 If some of the MINOS muon-neutrinos were oscillating into sterile neutrinos, we would expect to see a deficit in the number of neutral-current events as well as a disappearance signal in charged-current events (which MINOS of course does observe).

-- The WMAP limit of total mass of all types of neutrinos (which does include any sterile species, as it is governed by gravitational interactions not weak interactions).
-This can accommodate a sterile neutrino which is heavier than the three Standard Model species (in the normal hierarchy, we could have masses of, say, 0.001 eV, 0.009 eV, 0.05 eV, 0.5 eV, giving an LSND squared mass difference of 0.25 eV2), but things get rather strained if we want more than one sterile neutrino.
+- The Planck limit of total mass of all types of neutrinos (which does include any sterile species, as it is governed by gravitational interactions not weak interactions).
+This can just accommodate a sterile neutrino which is heavier than the three Standard Model species (in the normal hierarchy, we could have masses of, say, 0.001 eV, 0.009 eV, 0.05 eV, 0.5 eV, giving an LSND squared mass difference of 0.25 eV2), but things get rather strained if we want more than one sterile neutrino.
 However, as we noted earlier, this bound does make some assumptions about the underlying cosmological model, so this constraint could perhaps be avoided.

 Attempting to satisfy all these constraints simultaneously turns out to be quite difficult.
-It is easier to get a good fit to the oscillation data if you introduce two types of sterile neutrino rather than one, but this may conflict with the nucleosynthesis data, which slightly favour one extra type of neutrino but definitely don’t like two.
+It is easier to get a good fit to the oscillation data if you introduce two types of sterile neutrino rather than one, but this conflicts with the nucleosynthesis data, which slightly favour one extra type of neutrino but definitely don’t like two.
 On the other hand, it is possible that sterile neutrinos might not be produced in the early Universe as copiously as Standard Model neutrinos, so perhaps this is not a serious problem.
 A significant amount of CP violation is probably needed to explain the difference between the MiniBooNE neutrino and antineutrino data: this might be a good thing, because the asymmetry between matter and antimatter in the Universe needs CP-violating interactions.
 Because sterile neutrinos are outside the Standard Model, and not strongly connected to “standard” Beyond-Standard-Model phenomena such as supersymmetry, theorists can allow their imaginations fairly free range at this point, so the literature includes a wide variety of different scenarios, including 3+1 models (sterile neutrino is the heaviest state), 1+3 (it’s the lightest state), 3+2, 2+3 and 1+3+1 (two sterile neutrinos, respectively both heavy, both light, or one of each), decaying sterile neutrinos, and many others.
 It is clear that more data, both cosmological and oscillation, are needed to help sort this out: Planck may help on the cosmology front, and new solar/reactor oscillation experiments such as SNO+ could provide useful constraints on the oscillation side.